THE LONG MIDDLE

 A presence that doesn’t need an audience to be real.

-If stillness has been visiting your life lately—whether through grief, illness, transition, or a quiet you didn’t ask for—I invite you to stay curious about it.
+If stillness has been visiting your life — through illness, grief, or a quiet you didn’t ask for — you’re welcome here.